yablochko8/semantic-search-fonts/COOKBOOK.md

 https://brandmint.ai/font-finder

-And here's how I built it, and how you too can build your own!
+Here's how I built it and how you can build your own:

 ## Step 0 - Understand how the source data is organized